KarlVaello/NexLib/README.md

 ### Prerequisites

-This library needs include the "serialib.h" to control serial ports.
+This library needs include the "serialib" to control serial ports (Windows/Linux)

 ## Wiki